 Court papers

-The Central Energy Fund notice of motion and founding affidavit is here (
+The Central Energy Fund notice of motion and founding affidavit is here (part 1 and part 2).

 The OUTA application to intervene in August 2020: